nickzoic/nick.zoic.org/art/cooking-for-weight-weenies/index.md

 and I'm not sure there's a precise definition of what is and isn't a rocket stove.

-My one is just a cheap assembly of double-walled stainless steel tubes.
+[My one](https://share.temu.com/qavK5e3s5rA) is just an inexpensive assembly of stacking double-walled stainless steel tubes.
+When packed away the parts nest neatly inside each other.
-The double stainless steel walls keep a lot of heat in and reflect radiant heat back into the center, and fresh air is drawn in at the bottom, heated between the walls and reintroduced at the top where it causes any wood gases to be completely burnt off, producing [temperatures up to 300⁰C](https://blog.adafruit.com/2016/06/20/the-color-spectrum-of-heated-steel/).
+The double stainless steel walls keep a lot of heat in and reflect radiant heat back into the center.
+Fresh air is drawn in at the bottom, heated between the walls and reintroduced at the top where it causes any wood gases to be completely burnt off.
+Based on the blue color of the stainless steel it's producing [temperatures up to 300⁰C](https://blog.adafruit.com/2016/06/20/the-color-spectrum-of-heated-steel/).

 ![rocket stove](img/rocket.jpg)